 As depicted by a business plan, a good business structure will make things much easier when filing for taxes or getting advice on how to improve your business.
 When making the plan, it’s easy to get bogged down with all the minutiae of creating a business, but resist this temptation and keep your focus on what matters most – having enough information about your business that can be shared with others in an easily readable form.
 This implies that you should have a good idea of the basic structure and hierarchy of your company so that you can communicate this information to others within a simple, digestible format

-5. Tracking progress
+5. Tracking the progress of your business plan

 Another big benefit to creating a comprehensive plan with goals, deadlines, and milestones is that you’ll be able to track your progress throughout the year.
 This makes it easy to see how everything is moving along towards reaching your goals and if any changes need to be made along the way.
-This is especially helpful around the holiday season, where it’s easy to get overwhelmed with orders and miss deadlines.
+This is especially helpful around the holiday season when it’s easy to get overwhelmed with orders and miss deadlines.
 However, if you’ve been tracking your progress, you’ll know exactly what needs to be done and by when – there won’t be any question of whether or not everything is going as planned.

-Analyzing data is a great way to stay on top of things and manage your online store effectively by seeing what works and what doesn’t work in order for you to make that next step towards success.
+Analyzing data is a great way to stay on top of things and manage your business effectively by seeing what works and what doesn’t work in order for you to make that next step towards success.
 For example, suppose something isn’t selling.
 In that case, that’s valuable information that can help you decide if maybe it would be better suited as a seasonal product instead of a year-round offering or if another similar might fare better than the original.